The outcome of the viva (oral examination)

-The outcome of the oral examination should normally be given informally to you immediately, but by no later than 24 hours after the viva.
+The outcome of the viva should normally be given informally to you immediately and by no later than 24 hours after the viva has taken place.

 Find out the possible recommendations examiners can make on your thesis and what to do in each case.
-Please see our Guide to the thesis examination process for more detailed information.
+Please see the Guide to the thesis submission process on the Policies and Procedures page of the SES website for more information on the processes explained on this webpage.

 Possible recommendations